John-Nagle/baudotrss/messager/README.txt

 a Teletype in a museum situation.
 A new story appears about once an hour.
 If you want more typing time, find a more active feed.

-If a Google Voice account is available, the program allows sending and receiving SMS messages.
+The program supports connection to a web server which receives SMS messages from Twilio and relays them to this program.
+The server code is not part of this package.

 System requirements:
 	Computer:			Intel 32-bit, with hardware serial port.
 (USB to serial converters will usually not work at 45.45 baud.)
-	Operating system	Windows 2000/XP.
-(Should work on Vista and Win7, not tested.)
+	Operating system	Windows 7/Linux.
 	Python system:		2.6 or 2.7 (No 3.x yet.)
 	Required packages:	win32api
 						pyserial